Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

 Some items have built-in functionality, like the wand, but the user has the ability to add more items with actions associated with them (like brushes and angel block, for instance).
-If you want to add a new item functionality (say, building wand, for example), then you need to take care of a few things, to avoid one item having multiple actions associated with it:
+If you want to add a new item functionality (say, building wand, for example), then you need to take care of a few things to prevent one item from having multiple actions associated with it:
   * When registering an item for a new action, call `new_action_item(item, action)`.
 This will check if the item is already registered for another action and call `_error()` if it is.
 Remember, that `exit`s, so there no need for an extra `return()` call or anything, that function does the check for you.